marioortizmanero/nullderef.com/content/blog/plugin-end/index.md

 |**Throughput Logging MsgPack** |100 |66.66 |65.52 |70.69 |
 |**Average** |100 |69.99 |69.02 |69.88|

-They seem to point out that, with the plugin system, {{< crate hashbrown >}} (the standard hash table) might actually be better than `halfbrown`.
+They seem to point out that, with the plugin system, {% crate "hashbrown" %} (the standard hash table) might actually be better than `halfbrown`.
 The JSON optimization I mentioned could possibly be worth removing now.
 But it's really hard to make a decision just out of this set of benchmarks because of the complexity of the change.

 This time, the experiment is only done for investigation.
 These results must only be taken as an indicator of something worth investigating more in depth; it would be premature to make assumptions so early and remove `halfbrown`.
 We would need to also analyze the impact of using `hashbrown` without the plugin system, and understand _why this happens_.
 For example, taking a look at the flamegraphs could help in figuring out the underlying reasoning.